windmill/windmill/windmill/js/ide-readme.txt

 Here windmill is the object created to allow for direct javascript interaction with the core. doClick is the selenium action you want to perform, this could also by doType, doKeyDown etc.
-The next piece is the parameters, some tests only require a locater such as the above example is saying click this link.
+The next piece is the parameters, some tests only require a locator such as the above example is saying click this link.
 These can also be specified with id's or xpath.

 An example with to parameters: